Major in International Relations (BA)

 Students must complete, with a satisfactory letter grade, at least two courses at the college level taught in a modern spoken language other than English.
 If two introductory courses are taken, both must be in the same language.
 Language courses used to satisfy a Humanities Cluster may be used also to satisfy this requirement.
 Transfer courses may be used to satisfy this requirement, with advisor approval.
 Advanced Placement exams may not be used to satisfy this requirement.
 The language courses are in addition to the 12 courses required for the major.

 No more than four introductory courses may be counted toward the major.
 In most departments, all 100-level courses are considered introductory.
 The exceptions are courses offered by the Department of History and the Department of Religion and Classics.
-In history, only the following courses are defined as introductory: HIS 102, HIS 103, HIS 140, HIS 141, HIS 150, HIS 151, HIS 160, and HIS 161.
-In religion and classics, only REL 100-111 are defined as introductory.
+In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 104, HIST 120, HIST 121, HIST 134, HIST 135, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, HIST 161, HIST 176, HIST 183, and HIST 184.
+In religion and classics, only RELC 100-111 are defined as introductory.
+Note that many courses are co-located (or cross-listed); in those cases, the classification of the course as introductory or not will be made according to the parent (P) listing.

 Advanced Placement and International Baccalaureate